 Susan Kraus has been a therapist for over three decades, a mediator for two, and a writer since she held a pencil.

 In addition to a well-respected private therapy practice, Susan Kraus has been a successful travel writer, enticing readers with adventures around the globe.
-By 2014, she had completed her first two novels in the Grace McDonald Series.
-Flint Hills Publishing is honored to have re-released the first two books in this series and to release the third, Insufficient Evidence.
+By 2014, she had completed her first two novels in The Grace McDonald Series.
+Flint Hills Publishing is honored to have re-released the first two books in this series and to release the next two as well.

 Grace McDonald feels blessed: she has a strong marriage, healthy kids, and satisfying work as a therapist.
 And she has no idea how easily it can all be lost.